settorka/hybrid-search/README.md

 ## Refactor Direction

-This repository treats the original task as a versioned system-design exercise.
+This repository treats the original task as a versioned system-design.

 - `v0`: take-home prototype; proves feasibility.
 - `v1`: production-aware contract; bounds operational and economic risk.